Does Louisiana require paid family or sick leave?

 Teamed tracks your Louisiana headcount in real time on one platform.
 When the FMLA threshold approaches, your Teamed contact alerts you before you cross it.
 The same system handles payroll, contract management, and leave administration, so a new parental leave case doesn't require a separate compliance conversation.

-That's the graduation model in practice.
+That's the model in practice.
 You start with EOR, which handles the compliance administration that would otherwise require a dedicated HR function.
 As your Louisiana team grows and an owned entity starts to make financial sense, Teamed tells you when, and helps you move.
-EOR is the right model until it isn't.
+When the model no longer fits, you graduate to entity.

 When you're ready to explore whether an entity makes sense for your Louisiana headcount, the EOR vs entity crossover calculator runs the numbers.